ceddl/ceddl-website-and-spec/docs/Eventbus.md

-Using a local message bus can enable to you de-couple your web application's components in a way not possible with other 'eventing' approaches.
-In addition, strategically adopting messaging at the 'seams' of your application (e.g. - between modules, at entry/exit points for browser data and storage) can not only help enforce better overall architectural design, but also insulate you from the risks of tightly coupling your application to 3rd party libraries.
+Using a local message bus can enable you to de-couple your web application's components in a way not possible with other 'eventing' approaches.
+In addition, strategically adopting messaging at the 'seams' of your application (e.g. - between modules, at entry/exit points for browser data and storage) can not only help enforce better overall architectural design but also insulate you from the risks of tightly coupling your application to 3rd party libraries.

-Below a example of a conversation that modules running within a webpage could be having.
+Below an example of a conversation that modules running within a webpage could be having.

 <br />
 <p><a href="/img/docs/eventbus-conversation.png" target="_blank"><img id="example_conversation" src="/img/docs/eventbus-conversation.png" alt="example conversation eventbus"></a></p>